Pepe20129/Shipwright/docs/CODE_GUIDELINES.md

 - The `at` method over the `[]` operator for types such as [`std::array`](https://en.cppreference.com/cpp/container/array) & [`std::vector`](https://en.cppreference.com/cpp/container/vector).
 - C++ style casts over C style casts.

-[Clang Format](https://clang.llvm.org/docs/ClangFormat.html) is used to maintain code formatting, it may be disabled for a region of code with `// clang-format off` & `// clang-format on`.
+[Clang Format](https://clang.llvm.org/docs/ClangFormat.html) (see [FORMATTING.md](./FORMATTING.md) for more details) is used to maintain code formatting, it may be disabled for a region of code with `// clang-format off` & `// clang-format on`.
 This should only be used for things such as tables which are clearer with whitespace alignment.

 TODO comments are generally used with one of these prefixes:
 - `TODO`: General TODO comments